jxramos/webOrders/README.md

 # webOrders
-chrome extension to write web order history to a report.
+chrome extension to write a web order invoice to a locally saved json report file.

 ## Report Format
-Currently renders order history to a json file from select website url filters mapped in the plugin's `manifest.json` file.
-The report will be automatically downloaded to the default Downloads folder with a file name taking the form of the order date, followed by the e-commerce vendor name, followed by the order number.
+Currently renders order history invoices to a json file, one file per invoice, from supported websites whose order confirmation or order history pages have urls matching known patterns maintained within the extension.
+The report will be automatically downloaded to the user's default Downloads folder with a file name taking the form of the order date, followed by the e-commerce vendor name, followed by the order number.

+If the web order report does not download automatically the user may manually trigger a download by clicking on the extension's *action icon* found within the Chrome "Extensions" part of the browser which is identified by the puzzle piece icon to the right of the address bar.

 ### File Name
     <order_date> <vendor_name>-<order_num>.wo.json